Inpatient vs. Residential Eating Disorder Treatment: How to Determine Which is Necessary

 Partial Hospitalization Programs

-Partial hospitalization programs (PHPs) can be used to step down from residential programs and are sometimes recommended instead of residential care.1 That’s because these programs are also intensive, involving many hours of treatment a day, most days of the week.
+Partial hospitalization programs (PHPs) can be used to step down from residential programs and are sometimes recommended instead of residential care.6 These programs are also intensive, involving many hours of treatment a day, most days of the week.5

-Patients in partial hospitalization programs undergo many of the same types of care as those in a residential program, including individual and group therapy sessions, nutritional counseling, and medical check-ups.
-The main difference is that patients in a PHP live at home and commute to treatment.
+Patients in partial hospitalization programs receive many of the same types of care as those in residential programs, including individual and group therapy sessions, nutritional counseling, and medical check-ups.
+The main difference is that patients in a PHP live at home and commute to treatment.5

 Outpatient Programs

-Outpatient programs are the least intensive type of eating disorder treatment, involving regular or semi-regular meetings with a therapist or other treatment specialist and sometimes additional medical check-ins.
-As such, this level of care is recommended for those who are mostly in control of their disordered thoughts and behaviors.
+Outpatient programs are the least intensive type of eating disorder treatment, involving regular or semi-regular meetings with a therapist or other treatment specialist and sometimes additional medical check-ins.7 As such, this level of care is recommended for those who are medically stable and require less intensive treatment.5

 Those who are ready for outpatient but need more support can enroll in an intensive outpatient program (IOP).
-This hybrid form of treatment is a stepped-up version of outpatient care, which involves more or longer treatment sessions and/or additional types of care, such as support groups.
+This hybrid form of treatment is a stepped-up version of outpatient care, involving 2-5 treatment sessions a week, each lasting 3-4 hours.1,5

 In any case, at the point of outpatient treatment, patients ideally need therapy as a means to check in with themselves, monitor for potential triggers, and remain recovery-focused.